RostislavHideki/RostislavHideki/README.md

 -  Understanding of Client-Server Architecture

-- I take a great interest in programming, I am interested in innovations in the field of IT.

 - I took several courses in Java programming and at the same time I study autotesting.

 ## :page_with_curl:Tools: